geekysagarjain/venu.ai/README.md

-﻿🔍 LLM-Powered Name Insights Generator
-This project is an LLM-based application that takes a name as input and returns a summary and interesting facts about the individual, intelligently generated using insights derived from LinkedIn data.
+﻿This project is an LLM-based application that takes a name as input and returns a summary and interesting facts about the individual, intelligently generated using insights derived from LinkedIn data.

 🚀 Features